A page of videos I made, proving that this game is getting weirder all the time. Making films. Ha.

 Forgive the shakes, there was Whiskey.

-I’ve had the honour of joining the roving crew on the Good Ship Bronagh Gallagher more than a few times over the last 12 years or so.
-On trips to that London, to ships, basements, churches, and strange tents all across the land.
+I’ve had the honour of joining the crew aboard the Good Ship Bronagh Gallagher more than a few times over the last 12 years or so.
+On trips to that London, to actual ships, basements, churches, and strange tents all across the land.

 The track you hear is ‘Radio’ by Bronagh and her band of merry sailors.
 It is the most ridiculous fun being able to hang out with these beautiful people, though this was the first time I’d ever spent any time with them onstage.
-I do not envy that bit at all… xx